Back to all posts

 • Adopt preventative habits to stay dry: You can avoid future emergencies by being careful about what goes down your drains, scheduling yearly sewer inspections, and considering a backwater valve for added protection.

-Why Your Basement Drain Backs Up When You Flush
+Why Does My Basement Drain Back Up When I Flush?

 It’s a sinking feeling: you flush a toilet upstairs, and a few moments later, you hear gurgling from the basement, followed by water creeping up from the floor drain.
 Since your basement drain is the lowest point in your home’s plumbing system, it’s often the first place you’ll see evidence of a major blockage.
 When wastewater can’t flow away from your house, it backs up to the first available exit.
 This isn’t just a minor inconvenience; it can lead to water damage, unpleasant odors, and potential health hazards.